 Building on the early MEEDS success, RTI has worked closely with the Zanzibar Malaria Control Program to develop Coconut Surveillance (video), an open source mobile software application designed for use on tablet computers by district malaria officers.
 Coconut Surveillance receives new case notifications from MEEDS.
 Each district malaria officer uses Coconut Surveillance to follow up each new case by collecting data at the facility and household level.
 Data include information on the index case, the GPS location and other characteristics of the household, and demographic information and malaria test results for all other household members.
 Coconut Surveillance syncs health data to a cloud database as soon as the device is within the network.
 This enables near real-time monitoring, analysis, and response.

-Senior Director, Global Health
+Vice President, Global Health

 - A systematic review of the impact of malaria prevention in pregnancy on low birth weight and maternal anemia